 In fact, for me sandwiches are always excuses to pile in more mayo.
 The tart creaminess, the luscious unctuous texture.
 It’s quietly addictive and I have been hooked ever since I could unscrew the lid of the wide mouthed jar.

 In college, our cafeteria would receive cartons labeled “heavy-duty mayonnaise.”
-It was viscous and chalky, like a desk-top bottle of White-Out, and very different from the creamy translucent blue ribbon mayo we had in our home fridge.
+It was viscous and chalky, like a desk-top bottle of White-Out.
+It was very different from the creamy translucent blue ribbon mayo we had in our home fridge.
 Since mayonnaise is 100% fat calories, maybe the “heavy duty” had surpassed 100% fat, and had somehow broken the condiment space-time continuum, or perhaps had its own gravitational pull.
 I was impressed.

 Mayonnaise is at once ubiquitous, yet mysterious.
 Where did it come from, and how did it get its name?